Advice on Quizzes

 Be sure to cover every part of the assigned topic completely.
 I grade student performance (whether on papers or essay exams) by how well students address each individual portion of the assignment.
 If an important part of the assignment is left out, then I am forced to give the student a zero for that part of the grade, which can quickly be impossible to overcome in the overall paper grade.

 Because of student confusion over the use of citations and the problem of plagiarism, I created an entire Citations and Plagiarism web page to explain the problem and solutions.
-Students are expected to consult this page if they have any confusion over why, when, and how to cite sources; as I note on all my assignment sheets, failure to cite sources correctly can be construed as plagiarism and will be punished by a very serious point deduction.
-This deduction may reach as high as five letter grades (fifty percent of the total possible points on the paper), meaning that the highest possible grade that the student can receive on that assignment would be a fifty percent ("F"),even if it was a publishable quality paper that didn't cite its sources.
-I will typically deduct the full five letter grades on the second paper of the semester if the problem persists; the penalties on the first paper of the semester may be somewhat lighter, depending on the nature and severity of the problem.
-My general guidelines for penalties on the first paper are as follows:
+Students are expected to consult this page if they have any confusion over why, when, and how to cite sources; failure to cite sources correctly represents plagiarism (whether intentional or unintentional) and will be punished by a very serious point deduction.
+This deduction may reach as high as five letter grades (fifty percent of the total possible points on the paper), meaning that the highest possible grade that the student can receive on that assignment would be a fifty percent ("F"), even if it was a publishable quality paper that didn't cite its sources.
+My general guidelines for citation-related penalties are as follows:

 Evaluate Internet Sources